UPRI-earthquake/earthquake-hub-backend/CONTRIBUTING.md

     ```bash
     docker compose up
     ```
+    The above command shall show the logs of all the containers (see the `docker-compose.yml` file to check the container names) spun up by `docker compose`.
+Wait for the `earthquake-hub-backend-dev` container to log its “http://IP:PORT” before starting to code/test.

+    Due to the local bind mount to the docker container, your changes in you the local directory should reflect to changes in the container.
+As such, you should be able to cycle with code-save-test without having to restart the docker containers.

+    Installing npm modules should be done simply by running npm install in the local directory.
+This should also be reflected within the docker container due to the bind mount.

+    See [this cheatsheet](https://upri-earthquake.github.io/docker-cheatsheet) for useful docker recipes.

 ## Publishing container image (For admins)
 1. Build the image, and tag with the correct [semantic versioning](https://semver.org/):